AyalaElyasaf/AyalaElyasaf/README.md

 ## 👨‍💻Current Projects
 - Website development as part of a team of software engineers for a private client.
 The website will be used to place orders for designs.
-- A global hotel chain management system
+- A global hotel chain management system-full stack development.
-- Design pattern simulation project in C#
+- Design pattern simulation GIT in C#.

 ## 🗂️Additional Courses
 - Algorithms and data structures